 In addition to having laws that address general issues like repairs and security deposits, most states, including Vermont, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Vermont
+Landlord Right To Entry in Vermont

 Vermont landlords have the right to enter rental property to provide inspections, maintenance, services, or property showings.
 They must give at least 48 hours of prior notice before entering a rental property, unless it’s an emergency or the tenant consents to an entry on less notice.
 In most cases, the landlord is only allowed to enter between the hours of 9:00 AM and 9:00 PM.

-Rent Collection & Related Fees in Vermont
+Rent Collection and Related Fees in Vermont

 The following laws apply to the collection of rent and related fees:

-• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee.
+- Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee

-• Maximum Late Fee: Late fees must be reasonably related to the actual cost to the landlord.
+- Maximum Late Fee: Late fees must be reasonably related to the actual cost to the landlord

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+- Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Not required.
+- Rent Receipt: Not required

 Small Claims Court in Vermont